 Like most folks, you probably don’t think you have any potentially dangerous opioids tucked away in your medicine cabinet or under the sink.
 You may be surprised to find out you actually do – but didn’t know it.
 Different names are often used for the same drugs, which can make it difficult to tell exactly what you have at home – especially if you recognize the generic name, but didn’t know the brand name.

-If you've ever been treated for severe pain from surgery, an injury, or an illness, it’s entirely possible you still have some sitting way back in that medicine cabinet.
+If you’ve ever been treated for severe pain from surgery, an injury, or an illness, it’s entirely possible you still have prescription opioids in your home.

 First, the basics…

 Opiates and opioids are a class of controlled pain-management drugs that contain natural or synthetic chemicals based on morphine, the active component of opium.
 Opiates are naturally derived from the opium poppy, while Opioids are synthetic or partly synthetic drugs that work much in the same way as opiates – but their active ingredients are chemical.

 The National Institute on Drug Abuse classifies opioids in three ways: Natural, Semi-Synthetic, and Fully-Synthetic.